Webacademia-Classroom/Angular-Advanced-Docker/README.md

 `docker run -p 3000:3000/tcp db1`

 # Usage with compose
-ATTENTION: change host port of the frontend service!
+ATTENTION: change the host and port of the frontend service!
 `docker-compose up`